smyachenkov/iamalive/README.md

   ]
 }
 ```
-Returns: current schedule with list of urls, their status and current delay, for example:
+Params: json object with present element "urls" - array of urls, for example:
 ```
 {
     "urls": {